• Skip to primary navigation

 Who is covered in YUGSA’s Health Plan?

-All full-time graduate students in the Faculty of Graduate Studies, Schulich School of Business and JD students from Osgoode Law School are automatically enrolled in the YUGSA health plan if they are not TAs or GAs.
-The health care charge appears around mid-September in the student accounts as ‘GSA Health Care’.
+All full and part time graduate students in the Faculty of Graduate Studies, Schulich School of Business and the JD students at Osgoode hall who are not TA’s or GA’s.
+(CUPE 3903 members).
+The health care charge appears around mid-September in the student accounts as ‘GSA Health Care’ and is separate from tuition.

 Students for whom the plan is not mandatory